-The following lists the countries of origin from which the reported SORs in Schedule 1 collectively source 3TG, based on information provided by our suppliers and the CFSI or an equivalent third party audit program.
-As previously noted, the 3TG contained in our 2016 products did not necessarily originate in the countries listed because our suppliers generally provided country of origin information via the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to countries of origin for products they supplied to the Company specifically.
+The following lists the countries of origin from which the reported SORs in Schedule 1 collectively source 3TG, based on information provided by our suppliers and the RMI or an equivalent third-party audit program.
+As previously noted, the 3TG contained in our 2022 products did not necessarily originate in all of the countries listed because our suppliers generally provided country of origin information via the CMRT at the company level, representing each supplier's entire product line, and generally did not limit their CMRT responses to countries of origin for products they supplied to the Company specifically.